cilium/cilium/Documentation/gettingstarted/http.rst

 The above output demonstrates a successful response to a POST request followed by a PUT request that is denied by the L7 policy.

 We hope you enjoyed the tutorial.
-Feel free to play more with the setup, read the rest of the documentation, and reach out to us on the `Cilium Slack channel <https://cilium.herokuapp.com>`_ with any questions!
+Feel free to play more with the setup, read the rest of the documentation, and reach out to us on the `Cilium Slack`_ with any questions!

 Clean-up
 ========